fmirogea/dataeng-nanodegree-p1-postgresql/README.md

 - The `etl.py` script contains the code necessary for running the pipeline.
 - The `etl.ipynb` Notebook was used for coding in an interactive way the `etl.py` script.
 - The `test.ipynb` Notebook includes some SQL queries for debugging i.e. testing the content of the tables at any time.
+- The `er_generator.py` script contains the code necessary for generating the entity relation diagram.

 ## Database schema and ETL pipeline design